 In a large saucepan, melt 2 tablespoons (30g) butter over medium-high heat (do not allow it to brown).
 Add flour and whisk to form a paste.
 Continue to cook, stirring, until raw flour scent is gone, about 1 minute.
 Whisking constantly, add milk in a thin, steady stream, whisking constantly and thoroughly and getting into all corners of the pan to maintain a homogeneous texture.
 Sauce will initially become very thick, then get very thin once all the milk is added.

 Heat, stirring, until sauce comes to a simmer and begins to thicken slightly.
-Reduce heat to medium-low and, working in increments, whisk in Cheddar cheese until a smooth emulsified cheese sauce forms; do not let the sauce come to a boil once the cheese is added.
+Reduce heat to medium-low and, working in increments, whisk in cheddar cheese until a smooth, emulsified cheese sauce forms; do not let sauce come to a boil once cheese is added.
 Whisk in hot sauce, mustard powder, and garlic powder.
 Season with salt if necessary.

 Scrape cheese sauce into pasta and mix until evenly coated.
 Let cool slightly, then add grated Gruyère and mix well.
 Scrape pasta into a 9- by 13-inch baking dish and smooth surface into an even layer.

 Add panko to a small mixing bowl.
 Melt remaining 3 tablespoons (45g) butter, then add to panko and mix until evenly coated.
 Season with salt.
 Scatter panko all over surface of mac and cheese in an even layer.
-Bake on top rack until browned and bubbling, about 45 minutes (ovens can vary, check often to prevent top from burning).
+Bake on top rack of oven until browned and bubbling, about 45 minutes (ovens can vary; check often to prevent top from burning).

 Let mac and cheese rest 15 minutes, then serve.
 Leftover mac and cheese can be refrigerated for up to 5 days; it reheats surprisingly well in the microwave or oven.